canonical/sphinx-docs-starter-pack/docs/how-to/update-starter-packs/migrate-from-pre-extension.rst

 If your projects have custom configurations or styles, ensure that you identify and apply these changes to the new documentation project.

-For general information on customising the extension configuration, see :doc:`customise`.
+For general information on customising the extension configuration, see :ref:`customise`.

 Static resources
 ~~~~~~~~~~~~~~~~